Where We Be

 This raised aqueduct brought water to Caesarea from the Mount Carmel area about 10 km to the northeast

-where the final battle between good and evil is supposed to take place makes for a memorable experience.
+final battle between good and evil is supposed to take place makes for a memorable experience.

-Quite the setting for what amounts to Roman plumbing!
+Quite the setting for what amounts to Roman plumbing

 Ever wondered what an aqueduct looks like on top?
 It's basically a channel that follows a gentle gradient downwards to its destination.